Special feature: Easily understand air pollution

 • COPD: chronic respiratory disease

-Pollution is not inevitable: in July 2020, the Energy Institute of the University of Chicago publishes a report on the loss of life expectancy due to air pollution.
+Pollution is not inevitable: in July 2020, the Energy Institute at the University of Chicago published a report on the loss of life expectancy due to air pollution.

-This study estimates that if all countries complied with WHO guidelines and recommendations, the life expectancy of all countries would increase by 2 years.
+This study estimates that if all countries complied with WHO guidelines and recommendations, life expectancy in all countries would increase by 2 years.

 It is also important to keep in mind that air pollution not only poses dangers to humans but also to our environment.